andy-byers/CalicoDB/doc/wal.md

 This allows writing to be done in the background.

 ### Record Types
-The custom WAL object must handle three types of records: full-page images, delta records, and commit records.
+The custom WAL object must handle three types of records: full images, delta records, and commit records.

-#### Full-Page Images
+#### Full Images
-A full-page image is generated right before a database page is made dirty.
+A full-page image is generated when a clean writable page is acquired from the pager.
 It contains the entire page contents, and can be used to undo many modifications made during a transaction.
-All that is needed for a full-page image is an immutable slice of the page data.
+All that is needed for a full image is an immutable slice of the page data.
 The page LSN is not updated when generating this type of record, since the page was not actually updated.

 [//]: # (TODO: I don't see a problem with this, but who knows.
 We may need to update the page LSN with this type of record.